 Discover the Dordogne

-Whether you’re wandering through quaint French villages, indulging in the charm of a city like Périgueux, browsing a brocante market or exploring one of the thousand castles – the Dordogne offers it all.
+Whether you're strolling through authentic French villages, taking in the elegance of a city like Périgueux, browsing a brocante market, or exploring one of the region’s thousand castles – there’s something new to discover every day.

-And that’s just the beginning.
-Love wine and good food?
-Then you’re in the right place.
-The world-famous wine city of Bordeaux is just an hour’s drive away – perfect for a day trip rich in flavour and culture.
+The famous wine city of Bordeaux is just an hour’s drive away – ideal for a day filled with flavour, culture and inspiration.

 The Dordogne-Périgord